NCSU-Libraries/get-bots/README.md

     ]
 }
 ```
-If you choose to group by ip_range the data will output like the following.
+If you choose to group by `ip_range` the data will output like the following example.
 Additional data on user agent strings and common request patterns can be captured by adding the `-s` input option:
 ```
 {
         "asn_ip_range": "20.160.0.0-20.175.255.255",